Things Are So Bad For Unaccompanied Kids Seeking US Asylum That The UN Might Step In To Help

 The idea is to offer educational materials to minors to explain the country’s asylum process, which is challenging even for adults.
 The United Nations High Commissioner for Refugees told human rights organizations of its plan in an Oct.
 16 email, saying the goal is to “strengthen protection for unaccompanied children in the United States and orient them to their legal rights and the necessary procedures for seeking asylum.”

-The information provided minors would include the requirements for obtaining asylum and would explain the rights of and protections for unaccompanied, undocumented minors in the United States.
+The information provided to minors would include the requirements for obtaining asylum and would explain the rights of and protections for unaccompanied, undocumented minors in the United States.
 The materials could be compiled in a comic book, as part of a cartoon video, or via other means aimed at children, the email said.

 UNHCR spokesman Chris Boian said it’s unclear if the idea will become a reality.
 Even if it does, Boian said it would be part of the organization’s overall mission to “help children who are unaccompanied by any grownups to understand what’s going on, and help them understand there are places they can get help.”